MicroEJ/docs/PlatformDeveloperGuide/uiMicroui.rst

 Principle
 =========

 MicroUI library defines a low-level UI framework for embedded devices.
-This module allows the creation of basic Human-Machine-Interfaces (HMI), with output on a pixelated screen.
+This module allows the creation of basic Human-Machine-Interfaces (HMI), with output on a pixel-based screen.
 For more information, please consult the :ref:`[MUI] Specification <esr-specifications>`.

 .. _section_architecture: